garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 In order to delete parent-entity and related-entity together, call delete method of Repository interface.

-For using this method, ``remove`` should be included in the cascade operations of the related-entity or the setting for deleting the related-entity should be enabled (orphanRemoval attribute of the associated annotation should be set to ``true``).
+For using this method, ``remove`` should be included in the cascade operation of the related-entity or the setting for deleting the related-entity should be enabled (orphanRemoval attribute should be set to ``true``).

 - Service